 Well, the answer may surprise you.

 One of the common questions about blogging is whether bloggers can make a steady income from it.
-One of the benefits of blogging is the financial aspect of it, but not everyone can earn money from blogs.
+One blogging benefit is its financial aspect, but not everyone can earn money from blogs.

 So, we read a Blogging.org survey from 2012 to find the answer to this question.
-The study was based on the responses of more than 1,000 bloggers and showed that as many as 81% of bloggers never made even $100 from blogging, while only 8% of them make enough money to support their families.
+The study was based on the responses of more than 1,000 bloggers.
+It showed that as many as 81% of bloggers never made even $100 from blogging, while only 8% make enough money to support their families.

 Now, let’s get back to our main topic and blog stats about the average income of bloggers.
 ProBlogger conducted a study similar to the one of Blogging.org.
-According to the results of this survey, which dates from 2012 as well, 10% of participants reported having no income from blogging at all.
+According to the results of this survey, 10% of participants reported having no income from blogging at all.
 Furthermore, 28% of bloggers reported earnings of less than $0.30 per day, and 58% of all participants said they make less than $3.5 a day.
 Lastly, 4% of bloggers, those that had the most viewed blogs among those surveyed, were making $10,000 per month.

 So, can you make money from your blog?
-The answer is yes, but you have to devote a lot of time, energy, and creativity to your blog.
+The answer is yes, but you have to devote a lot of time, energy, and creativity to it.